 If you're resurfacing your bathroom, it’s important to leave it to your expert of choice as many off the shelf options have dangerous and lethal chemicals.

 2) Watch your temperature:

-If you’re building, remodeling, or changing your hot water systems, the NKBA recommends installing an anti-scald valve for your bathroom fixtures.
+If you’re building, remodelling, or changing your hot water systems, the NKBA recommends installing an anti-scald valve for your bathroom fixtures.